- 1. Financial limits on how much you can save

 Rules and limits for the FHSS apply to an individual, which means both members of a couple planning to buy their first home are eligible to use the scheme to save for a home deposit.
 The maximum a person can contribute each year under the FHSS is $15,000, and the maximum a person can save in total under the FHSS is $30,000.
 The individual-based limits will give couples the chance to save up to $60,000 using the scheme.

 4. Concessional (before-tax) contributions will be taxed

-If FHSSS contributions are made using a salary sacrifice arrangement or as tax-deductible super contributions, the contribution is made from pre-tax earnings, which means the super fund will levy a 15% contributions tax on the super contributions.
+If FHSS contributions are made using a salary sacrifice arrangement or as tax-deductible super contributions, the contribution is made from pre-tax earnings, which means the super fund will levy a 15% contributions tax on the super contributions.